snapdragonxc/front-end-code-test/README.md

 ### Development Details

 The code is pre-compiled, built and tested.
-For development:
+For further development:

 #### Testing
 To run the unit tests: